unitreerobotics/avp_teleoperate/README.md

 > - `$` shows the current shell is Bash (for non-root users).
 > - `pip install meshcat` is the command `unitree` wants to execute on `Host`.
 >
-> You can refer to [Harley Hahn's Guide to Unix and Linux](https://www.harley.com/unix-book/book/chapters/04.html#H)  and the [Conda User Guide](https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html) to learn more.
+> You can refer to [Harley Hahn's Guide to Unix and Linux](https://www.harley.com/unix-book/book/chapters/04.html#H)  and  [Conda User Guide](https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html) to learn more.

 ## 1.2 🕹️ unitree_sdk2_python